Oskar Lindblom: San Jose Sharks

 On 13 July 2022, Lindblom signed as a free agent to a two-year, $5 million contract with the San Jose Sharks.

+Return to Sweden

+At the conclusion of his contract with the Sharks and having spent the final season of his contract in the AHL, Lindblom opted to return to his original Swedish club, Brynäs IF, for their return to the SHL.
+He was signed to a two-year contract with an additional multi-year option on 8 May 2024.

 International play

 Lindblom competed as a member of Team Sweden at the 2013 World U-17 Hockey Challenge, where he led Sweden to a Gold Medal as the tournament's leading scorer.

 On 9 May 2019, Lindblom was named to make his senior international debut with Sweden at the 2019 World Championships held in Bratislava, Slovakia.

 Personal life

 Lindblom's older brother Marcus plays for Strömsbro IF of Hockeyettan.
 Their younger brother Linus plays in the Brynäs IF system.